inductiva/inductiva/docs-sources/swan/unswan-tutorial.md

-# Run your UnSWAN (UNstructured mesh SWAN) simulation
+# Run an UnSWAN Simulation
-This tutorial will show you how to run UnSWAN simulations using the Inductiva API.
+This tutorial will guide you through running simulations with UnSWAN, the unstructured-grid version of the SWAN model, using the Inductiva API.
+Unlike traditional structured-grid versions, UnSWAN employs an unstructured mesh, offering greater flexibility for modeling wave dynamics in complex coastal areas, tidal inlets, and regions with varying resolutions.

 We will cover the `Haringvliet field case` from the [official SWAN documentation](https://swanmodel.sourceforge.io/download/download.htm).